• Skip to primary navigation

 • Baking powder- this combined with the butter flakes will give you the rise you need for light flaky biscuits.

-• Buttermilk- The acidity in the buttermilk works to create the rise as well as it reacts with the baking soda to give it rise as well.
+• Buttermilk- The acidity in the buttermilk works to create the rise as well and it reacts with the baking soda to give it rise as well.

 • Egg- This will add to the richness of the scones.